 The wheels that you use should have a tough rubber on them.
 This is because thinner and flimsier rubber tends to overheat and burn quickly.
 You want to avoid any injuries.

 Some of you may be new to using hand tools.
 If your drill, for example, is old and rusty, the chances are that you might get hurt.
 The same goes with the saw and the scissors.
-Make sure the glue, tape, and epoxy are fresh enough that your hoverboard won’t break apart after a couple of uses.
+Make sure the glue, tape, and epoxy are fresh enough that your hoverboard won’t break apart after several uses.

 To ensure your safety while building and using the hoverboard, we recommend that you check your tools and materials before starting.
 Avoid dollar-store quality items because they don’t last long.
 Get your materials from a proper hardware store.